RM1338/RM1338/README.md

 ---

 ### About
-I am a first-year BTech Computer Science Engineering student at Karunya Institute of Technology and Sciences, passionate about web development, full-stack engineering, and innovative technology solutions.
+I am a first-year BTech Computer Science Engineering student at Karunya Institute of Technology and Sciences, passionate about game development, software engineering, and innovative technology solutions.
 I enjoy building projects that blend creativity with practical functionality, including:

 - **Flappy Bird Clone** - A feature-rich game built in C with Raylib, featuring a 3-life system, screen shake effects, and pixel-perfect collision detection
 - **PassGuard** - A local password management application with Caesar cipher encryption and raylib GUI